readmeio/api-spec/README.md

 We have the concept of "services", which contain "actions".
 A service would be analogous to an API, and a action would be analogous to an endpoint.
 For example, the "math" service might have actions like "multiply" and "add".

 The variable returned by `config` should (language permitting) be a function, which accepts the service as the only parameter.
-The service is in the format `organization/service@version`, with only service being required. `organization` will be required for private services, and `version` will primarily be used in development mode.
+The service is in the format `organization/service@version_override`, with only service being required. `organization` will be required for private services, and `version_override` will primarily be used in development mode.
 If there's an `organization`, prepend `@` to it before using it in the URL (see examples below).

 So, something like this: `api('twitter/math@v2.0').do('multiply')`.
 These values would map to: